EmilianoMarrale/Spotify-Dataset-Analysis/README.md

 The notebooks include a partial version of the code used to perform the tasks while the report incldue the insights on the data.

 Project made for the course of Data Mining 1 from University of Pisa.
+Final grade 30L